 04 of 07

-Fore Abbey is a trace of the once powerful Benedictine order in Ireland, investing the site with historical importance.
+What remains of Fore Abbey is only a trace of the once powerful Benedictine order in Ireland.
 Monks used to live, pray, and work here on a grand scale.
-And medieval remains around the sprawling and still impressive monastic ruins bear witness when the insignificant village of today was a very significant place indeed.
+Founded sometime in the 7th-century, the mostly medieval remains of the sprawling and still impressive monastic ruins bear witness to a time when the small village of today was a very important place indeed.
 The sheer size and location of the main ruins, however, will be more important to most visitors.
 Both are impressive and make for an ideal photo opportunity.
-But do not neglect to look for holy wells, the wonders of Fore and...the dovecote.
+Be sure to look for holy wells, seek out the seven wonders of Fore and the dovecote (pigeon house).
 The last is hidden in plain sight.Continue to 5 of 7 below.

 05 of 07

 The Franciscan Abbey in Multyfarnham is one of the spiritual centers of County Westmeath, but it was neglected for a long time and has only been fairly recently revitalized by new activities of the order.
+The first friars came to Multyfarnham in the 1200s and some of the existing structures date back to the 16th century.
 Many medieval parts were sensibly restored and brought into the modern age.
-The church itself has a core structure from the middle ages, combined with modern stained glass windows that show the (local and pre-Christian) legend of the Children of Lir.
+The church itself has a core structure from the middle ages, combined with modern stained glass windows that show the (local and pre-Christian) legend of the Children of Lir - an important story in Irish mythology.

 Most impressive are, however, the Stations of the Cross.
-Not the interesting, modern ones in the church proper, but those in the gardens.
-They are life-size and very detailed.
-From Pontius Pilate holding court to Jesus being born to his tomb, even including a Golgotha that actually is a hill (with a friendly reminder that climbing the same is dangerous and hence forbidden).
-The statues may not be of the most artistic merit, but the whole installation is certainly impressive.
+Skip the modern ones in the church itself and instead make a pilgrimage to the gardens.
+The life-size Stations of the Cross are extremely detailed.
+From Pontius Pilate holding court to Jesus being born to his tomb, even including a Golgotha made of an actual hill.
+The statues may not be absolute artistic masterpieces, but the... scale of the installation is certainly impressive.

 06 of 07